-Your PCS Vision Phone can store up to 500 phone numbers in up to 300 Contacts entries (an entry may contain up to seven numbers).
-Each entry's name can contain sixteen characters.
+Your PCS Vision Phone can store up to 300 Contacts entries.
+Contacts entries can store up to a total of 500 phone numbers and each entry's name can contain sixteen characters.

 To save a phone number from Call History: